Losant/losant-docs/docs/workflows/logic/csv-decode.md

 ## Output

-In this particular instance, the workflow will decode the CSV string at the `data.csvString` path and place the resulting array of objects at `data.out`
+In this particular instance, the workflow will decode the CSV string at the `data.csvString` path and place the resulting array of objects at `data.out`.

 So, for the following input payload...